Q. What is the Doctrine of Estoppel? What is Difference between Estoppel and resjudicata? What is the type of Estoppel?

 2.Equitable Estoppel-

-Such estoppel which has not been provided by any statute is called equitable estoppel.
+Such estoppel which has not been provided by any statute is called equitable estoppel.3.Estoppel, by record

 Estoppel by record is created by the decision of any competent court.
 When any court decides finally over a subject then it becomes conclusive and the parties, their representative etc become bound to that decision.
 They cannot bring another suit on the same subject .They are stopped from doing so.
-The doctrine of res judicata is an example of it.
+The doctrine of res judicata is an example of it.4.
+Estoppel by deed

-When any person becomes bound to another person on the basis of a record regarding few facts, then neither that person nor any person claiming through him shall be allowed to deny it.
+When any person becomes bound to another person on the basis of a record regarding few facts, then neither that person nor any person claiming through him shall be allowed to deny it.5.Estoppel by Conduct

 competent to contract.
 [Mohribibi Vs Dharam Dass Ghosh ].